tapwork/HeapInspector-for-iOS/README.md

 # Installation
 ### CocoaPods
-HeapInspector runs with Objective C and Swift via CocoaPods Just add the HeapInspector to your `Podfile`.
+HeapInspector runs with Objective-C and Swift via CocoaPods Just add the HeapInspector to your `Podfile`.
 ```
 pod 'HeapInspector'